LelsersLasers/UnderwaterWorld/README.md

             - More boids
             - More wall avoidence rays
             - Higher wall avoidance range
+    - What parts go in vertex shader vs fragment shader?
 - Terrain coloring
     - Do by z level?
     - With terracing effect?